openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 Content Libraries
 ##################

-In Studio, use content libraries to build a pool of components that can be shared across multiple courses to create randomized assessments.
+In Studio, you can use content libraries to build a pool of components that can be used in randomized assessments in your courses.
 You can add HTML components, problems, and video components to a library.
 Peer assessment and discussion components are not supported in randomized content blocks.

-Create randomized assessments in your course by adding a randomized content block to a unit, and specifying the number and type of problems that each student is assigned, to be drawn from the specified content libraries.
+If you have enabled the content library feature in your course, after creating a library and adding components to it, you can use these library components in randomized assessments in your course.
+You add a randomized content block to a course unit, indicate one or more libraries from which the randomized content is to drawn, and the number and type of problems that each student is assigned.
 If you specify more than one library from which to randomly draw components for the randomized assessment, the content from all specified libraries is combined before the random selection is made.